Duet3D/wiki-content/User_manual/Reference/Gcodes.md

 * M307 auto tune results
 * PID parameters, if you used M301 to override the auto tune PID settings
 * Delta printer M665 and M666 settings
-* Any M208 axis limits that were determined using a G1 S3 move
+* Any M208 axis limits that were determined using a G1 H3 (or S3 in RRF 2.x and earlier) move
 * If the P31 parameter is used, the G31 trigger height, trigger value and X and Y offsets for each possible Z probe type (in older firmware versions the G31 parameters are stored even if the P31 parameter is not present)
 * If the P10 parameter is present, the G10 tool offsets